shinexdxd/mommy/README.md

 mommy is a discord bot designed for household management within the context of a home server and a light bdsm theme. it features a point system with rewards, tasks, reminders, and relationship/message uptimes.
 Bot Setup

-    Clone the Repository
+    clone the Repository
-        Clone the bot's repository to your local machine.
+        clone the bot's repository to your local machine.

-    Install Required Packages
+    install required packages
-        Navigate to the bot's directory and install the required packages listed in requirements.txt.
+        navigate to the bot's directory and install the required packages listed in requirements.txt.

-    Setup Your .env File
+    setup Your .env File
-        Create a .env file in the bot's directory and include the following environment variables:
+        create a .env file in the bot's directory and include the following environment variables:
             BOT_TOKEN - Your bot token from Discord Developer Portal → Your application → Bot → Token
             BOT_CHANNEL - The channel where you don't need to use the prefix, as well as the bot's "online" message channel.
             REMINDER_CHANNEL - The channel for group reminders, usually the server's main or general channel.

-    Setup config.json
+    setup config.json
         See example config.

 Run the Bot

     In the terminal, navigate to the bot's directory (mommybot) and run:

-    bash

         python bot.py

 Bot Functionality
 Fun

-    hello - Greet the bot.
+    hello - greet the bot.
-    treat? - Ask mommy for a treat.
+    treat? - ask mommy for a treat.

 Points

-    givepoints - Award a user points.
-Example: givepoints me/us/petname/@usermention 10 reason leaderboard - View the points leaderboard.
+    givepoints - cward a user points.
+Example: givepoints me/us/petname/@usermention 10 reason leaderboard - view the points leaderboard.
-    resetpoints - Reset points for a specified user. viewpoints - Get your own points.
+    resetpoints - reset points for a specified user e.g. resetpoints petname, resetpoints @user-mention viewpoints - get your own points.

 Reminders

-    clearallreminders - Admin usage: Remove all pending reminders. clearreminder - Clear a specific reminder by ID. remind - Create a reminder.
-Example: remind me/us/petname/@usermention in 10m check laundry settimezone - Set a user's timezone.
-Example: settimezone America/Chicago viewreminders - View an embed listing all reminders.
+    clearallreminders - admin usage: Remove all pending reminders. clearreminder - clear a specific reminder by ID. remind - create a reminder.
+Example: remind [target] in 10m check laundry, remind [target] at 10pm +daily take pills! settimezone - cet a user's timezone.
+Example: settimezone America/Chicago viewreminders - ciew an embed listing all reminders.

 Rewards